 As is often the case in a small town, Tallulah Falls doesn't have a public transportation system that people use for their commute.

-The per capita income in Tallulah Falls in 2022 was $20,730, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $82,920 for a family of four.
-However, Tallulah Falls contains both very wealthy and poor people as well.
+The per capita income in Tallulah Falls in 2022 was $26,701, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $106,804 for a family of four.

-Tallulah Falls is a somewhat ethnically-diverse town.
 The people who call Tallulah Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Tallulah Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Tallulah Falls include English, Hungarian, Irish, British, and German.
+The greatest number of Tallulah Falls residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Tallulah Falls include English, Hungarian, Irish, Russian, and British.

 The most common language spoken in Tallulah Falls is English.
-Other important languages spoken here include Chinese and Italian.
+Other important languages spoken here include Italian and African languages.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.